Larry Marder: Beanworld

-Marder's Tales of the Beanworld began as a "collection of character sketches and concepts" that is described by Stanley Wiater and Stephen R. Bissette in Comic Book Rebels as "an essentially self-published comic (through distributed through Eclipse Comics)", launched in 1984.
+Marder's Tales of the Beanworld began as a "collection of character sketches and concepts" that is described by Stanley Wiater and Stephen R. Bissette in Comic Book Rebels as "an essentially self-published comic (though distributed through Eclipse Comics)", launched in 1984.
+Marder initially self-published the series before it was picked up by Eclipse Comics in 1985 – though it continued to bear Marder's own Beanworld Press imprint.

 In a short period of time, the comic "evolved into what Marder terms 'a weird fantasy dimension that operates under its own rules and laws.'"
 Wiater and Bissette also term it:

 The initial idea hit Marder when he was in art school, and "swept up in the conceptual art movement['s mantra] ...
 'Down with the object.
 Down with form.
 Idea is everything,'" which led him to "create comics where idea was everything".
 Removing the human figure, he "came up with something that would work in comics: the Bean figures", and began "goofing around with these figures".
 Revising and refining his characters through "political cartoons on Watergate and so on, that were published in my college newspapers using these Bean characters", although he came up with the characters in 1972, "the storyline didn't really come together until 1982".

 In the first collected volume, Marder explains that his work is "about the affinity of life", wherein the characters "understand that ultimately they depend on each other for survival".
 Wiater and Bissette see in this relationship as a wider metaphor for the interdependancy of the comics industry.
 Indeed, addressing the potential underlying complexity, Marder suggests that "it's harder to describe it than it is to read it".
 He also calls it "an ecological romance ... a self-contained fairy tale about a group of beings who live in the center of their perfect world [and are] obsessed with maintaining its food chain", a self-described "really low concept!"
 Equally, he says, "the reader has to invest a certain amount of mental energy to follow the book", which includes "maps and a rather long glossary".
 Despite these potentially conflicting comments, Wiater and Bissette reiterate that "there is no simpler or more iconographic comic book in existence".